-WHERE – Wellsboro, Pennsylvania.
-Headquarters at the Tioga County Fairgrounds (GPS coordinates: N41°46.1791′ W77°12.401′)
+WHERE: Wellsboro, Pennsylvania.
+Headquarters at the Tioga County Fairgrounds (GPS coordinates: N41°46.1791 W77°12.401)

-WHO – The Finger Lakes STPR® Motorsport, LLC, will conduct STPR in cooperation with the Wellsboro Area Chamber of Commerce and the Pennsylvania Department of Conservation & Natural Resources, Bureau of Forestry.
+WHO: The Finger Lakes STPR® Motorsport, LLC, will conduct STPR in cooperation with the Wellsboro Area Chamber of Commerce and the Pennsylvania Department of Conservation & Natural Resources, Bureau of Forestry.
 Finger Lakes STPR Motorsport is based in Rochester, New York.

-SPONSORED BY – STPR’s title sponsor is Waste Management.
-Local sponsors include Wellsboro Area Chamber of Commerce.
+SPONSORED BY: STPR’s title sponsor is Waste Management.
+Sponsors include C&N Bank and Subaru.
 Many other businesses in the Wellsboro area support STPR and other various activities associated with the event, including the Tioga County Fairgrounds.
-Other sponsors and supporters include the Tioga County Fair, UTZ snacks, Subaru Performance Tuning, and Kissell Motorsports.
+Other sponsors and supporters include Pepsi and UTZ snacks.

-THE COMPETITION – STPR regularly draws the top rally teams from the United States, Canada and abroad who enjoy putting their skills to the extreme test of performance rally.
+THE COMPETITION: STPR regularly draws the top rally teams from the United States, Canada and abroad who enjoy putting their skills to the extreme test of performance rally.
 Competitors from the worldwide professional rally community are also found at this premier event.

-Speed Factor List: This is a ranking of competitors’ speeds, from the fastest to the slowest and is based on the best and latest Speed Factor.
+Speed Factor List: This is a ranking of competitors speeds, from the fastest to the slowest and is based on the best and latest Speed Factor.
 The Speed Factor List is used to set the Start Order of competitors at events.
 This ranking will be updated on the first of each month.
-More information is available on the Rally America website.

-SPECTATING – Choice spectator points for viewing the competition are a special feature of STPR.
+SPECTATING: Choice spectator points for viewing the competition are a special feature of STPR.
 Information on the spectator points and routes to reach them are available in the Official Program and Spectator Guide.
 These are made available in digital format online shortly before the weekend of the event and printed copies will be available at registration, the Green and the Chamber of Commerce.
 The cars are available for inspection at the Parc Exposé around The Green both Friday and Saturday.
 See the event schedule for details.

-VOLUNTEERS – You can be a part of this most exciting extreme sport…performance rally.
+VOLUNTEERS: You can be a part of this most exciting extreme sport…performance rally.
 THIS IS THE BEST OPPORTUNITY TO GET CLOSE AND PERSONAL WITH THE ACTION!

 No experience is required—and there are a few jobs that dont even require that you leave town.
 The best opportunity to spectate is reserved for stage workers, who have access to non-spectator areas along the route.
 Medical (basic life support certification) and licensed HAM radio operators are also essential.
-A collector’s item souvenir pin and worker-only T-shirt are provided for all registered workers.
+A collectors item souvenir pin and worker-only T-shirt are provided for all registered workers.